 Creating email campaigns is inexpensive.
 Unlike paid advertising, where you have to pay per click, emails can present your product or service free of cost.
 Also, there are no advertising fees, printing or media space costs.

 If done right, email marketing campaigns can send users to your website.
 Relevant landing page links and compelling CTAs included in your email content can direct users to your website.
-It can lead users to your contact form, sign up page or download link where users engage and take actions.
+It can lead users to your contact form, sign-up page or download link where users engage and take action.

 Nothing matters more to a business than the return on investment it generates.
 Email marketing offers a substantial return on a small investment.
 By creating a well-written email that ends with a compelling CTA button, email marketers can encourage readers to take the next step in their buyer’s journey – thus increasing sales and ROI.

-Most marketers are not sure about how to plan and execute their email marketing campaign successfully.
+Most marketers are not sure about how to plan and execute their email marketing campaigns successfully.
 Let’s look at some of the steps you should follow to create a successful email marketing strategy.

 The first step to any marketing plan is knowing the ultimate outcome you hope to achieve.
 Define what you want to achieve at the end of your email marketing campaign.

 Some of the most common email marketing goals include:

 Setting goals will help you stay focused on the different stages of your campaign.

 Top Tips: Apply the widely used SMART marketing goal framework.
 The SMART goal framework is a great tool for setting goals in any area of marketing, including email.
 It stands for Specific, Measurable, Attainable, Relevant and Timely.